rocky190295/Random-Password-Generator/README.md

 ## How it Works
 The script uses:
-- `random.choice()` - to randomly pick characters
+- `secrets` module - for cryptographically secure random values
-- `string` module - to gather available characters (letters, digits, special characters) Loop is used to construct a password by selecting one character at a time until the desired length is reached.
+- `string` module - to access character sets (letters, digits, symbols)

 ## License
 The project is licensed under the MIT Licence.